vechain/buy-me-coffee-example/README.md

  - **Purpose**: Allows the contract owner to withdraw the balance stored in the contract.
    - **Functionality**:
      - **Access Control**: Ensures that only the owner can execute this function.
-     - **Ether Transfer**: Transfers the entire balance from the contract to the owner's address.
+     - **VET Transfer**: Transfers the entire balance from the contract to the owner's address.

 ## Frontend Overview
 The frontend of the "Buy Me A Coffee" DApp is built using React and Vite.
 It provides an interactive user interface for users to buy coffee for the owner, view transaction history, and send coffee with personalized messages.